Action to improve the pig industry

 EU PiG wants to hear from producers about which specific challenges to tackle within the four key themes, so the network can respond to emerging issues.
 There will be eight different challenges each year and the network will collate and share knowledge and best practice to help address them.
-The challenges for 2017 are:
+The new challenges for 2018 are:

 The main way best practice is identified is the EU PiG Grand Prix.
 It’s an annual EU-wide contest, with more than 300 producers competing to be one of eight EU PiG Ambassadors, by telling us their ideas and best practice.

 The eight producer Ambassadors will represent best practice within the each of the project’s key themes, tackling one of the eight challenges chosen for each year.

 This website will share their award-winning best practice via virtual farm tours, photos and reports.

 The Agriculture and Horticulture Development Board; (AHDB); United Kingdom